mgrnls/larkdown/README.md

 # This is a section heading!
 This is the first paragraph in the text.

 This is another paragraph!
-Here we can use inline math mode like this $4x + 3$ or we can use math mode on a separate line like below
+Here we can use inline math mode like this $4x + 3$ or
 \[4x+3\]
+to have it on a seperate line.

 Just remember to put all your mathmode on the same line!

 Below is a numbered list: